 Since you supplement your Medicare, you retain the right to choose any doctor nationwide that accepts Medicare.
 They travel with you, and the coverage will always be the same.

 What healthcare services are not covered by Medigap?

 Medicare Supplements don’t cover dental, vision, hearing, and long-term care.

 What does Medigap do for people?

 Medigap insurance helps pay for medical costs when using hospitals and medical services.

 What are the benefits of Medigap?

 There are many benefits of enrolling in a Medicare Supplement plan.
-They give peace of mind and options for your health care. that’s easy to budget.
+They give peace of mind and options for your health care.
+That’s easy to budget.

 Getting Help with Choosing a Medigap Plan

 Choosing a Medigap plan can be a daunting process.
-With 10 choices and 20 to 30 insurance carriers to choose from, many people look for help when comparing.
+With ten choices and 20 to 30 insurance carriers to choose from, many people look for help when comparing.
 That’s where we come in.
 Our licensed insurance agents are here for you.